 Instructed on behalf of the family of the driver of a Minibus which had slowed to an abrupt halt on the M4 and which was then struck from behind by an HGV resulting in the deaths of three persons and serious injuries to others.
 The Senior Coroner for Berkshire concluded that driver error was unlikely and made a report for the Prevention of Further Deaths to Highways England owing to the fact that access to the hard shoulder was prevented by the presence of a solid barrier.

-Instructed on behalf of the Claimant in a claim arising out of a road traffic accident when a drink driver lost control of her vehicle and struck the Claimant, crushing her against her front door.
-The Claimant sustained severe pelvic and spinal injuries in the accident.
-The claim settled for just over £1.28m.
+Instructed on behalf of the Claimant in a claim arising out of a road traffic accident when a drunk driver lost control of her vehicle and struck her, crushing her against her front door.

 Acted for the Claimant in this below knee amputation case.
 The Claimant had suffered a serious injury to his ankle whilst riding his motorcycle and ultimately underwent a below knee amputation followed by revision surgery thereafter.
 The case involved significant disputes on the multiplier, life expectancy and the extent of prosthetics provision.
 It settled for £1.35m on a full liability basis at a JSM.